DISCOVER YOUR POTENTIAL REDUCTION IN FUEL COST WITH THE COMPARISON CALCULATOR

 There aren’t many charge points

 Most electric car drivers will charge their cars at home or at work, so public charging will be infrequent for the typical user.
 There is a growing network of public chargers, including rapid chargers at all major motorway service stations.
 These can be accessed either through a contactless payment card or a mobile phone app.
 Even longer cross country journeys away from motorways are now feasible.
-For example, the 4:15hr and 180 mile trip from South to North Wales, which takes 4 hours 15 minutes, is easily possible with a 30 minute comfort break at an on route rapid charger.
+For example, the 4:15hr and 180 mile trip from South to North Wales, which takes 4 hours 15 minutes, is easily possible with a short comfort break at an on route rapid charger.
 With the significant planned public and private investments, the public charging network is set for a massive growth over the next few years.
 There is a range of EV charge point locator phone apps, such as Zap Map and WattsUp that incorporate a number of the major provider networks.

 Electric cars have a limited range